 Susanna Campbell’s enthusiasm for all things harp-related prompted her to share the joy of music with others as a teacher and performer in Greater Houston.
-She is currently principal harpist with the Round Rock Symphony Orchestra and Houston Civic Symphony.
-Recent concert highlights include the world premiere of Gary Schocker’s Heaven’s Above for the American Harp Society’s National Conference in Atlanta, the debut concert of the New Houston Harp Ensemble, and performances with AURORA – a harp, flute, and cello ensemble embracing classical repertoire while championing contemporary music and commissioned works by emerging composers – and Shoso Duo – a harp and shakuhachi ensemble fusing eastern and western music and culture.
+She is currently principal harpist with the Round Rock Symphony and founding member of AURORA – a harp, flute, and cello ensemble embracing classical repertoire while championing contemporary music by emerging composers – and Shoso Duo – a harp and shakuhachi ensemble fusing eastern and western music and culture.
 Ms. Campbell earned a Master’s Degree in harp performance from Stephen F. Austin State University where she studied with Ms. Emily Mitchell.
 In addition to performing, Ms. Campbell maintains a private harp and piano studio and takes great delight in training and mentoring young musicians.
 She is an adjunct instructor at Lone Star College, harp faculty at Stephen F. Austin State University, a published arranger, music director at King’s Cross Cypress and a proud alumnus of the Houston Summer Harp Festival. www.harpandpiano.com

 A native of La Crosse, Wisconsin, Hope Cowan currently lives and works in Houston, Texas.
 Ms. Cowan has a Master’s of Music degree from the Shepherd School of Music at Rice University and a Bachelor’s of Music from the Moores School of Music at the University of Houston, both under the instruction of Paula Page.